Module code: EN2090

 Module coordinator: Dr Cathleen Waters

-- How do our social experiences – our age, our gender, our education – affect the ways in which we use language?
+- What are the relationships between our social identities – our age, our gender, our education – and our use of language?

-- How does our immediate situation and relationship with those we are speaking to influence and inform our choice of sounds and syntax?
+- How does our immediate situation and relationship with those we are speaking to influence and inform our choice of sounds, words, sentence structure and other features of our language?

 - How conscious or unconscious are these choices?
-And how similar or different are they for speakers of other varieties of English, and of other languages around the world?
+And how similar or different are they for speakers of other varieties of English in the UK and elsewhere?

 Building on the first-year modules Studying Language and Describing Language, in this module you will further examine the relationship between language and society.
 We will consider both theoretical and empirical work on the relationship between language and society, and investigate quantitative and qualitative ways of exploring linguistic variation and language change.